devJSQ/browser-history/README.md

     - Create a data structure, and save the URL site from the `history.txt` file into a data structure.
     - Create a method called `previousURL` that returns the last URL from the data structure and removes it.
     - Create a method called `printALl` that prints all the URLs from the data structure.
-    - Create a method called `addURL` that adds a URL to the data strucutre.
+    - Create a method called `addURL` that adds a URL to the data structure.
     - Create a method called `updateFile` that updates the URL in the `history.txt` with the data structure.

-> Note if the user inputs a number a certain method will invoked.
+> Note if the user inputs a number, a certain method will be invoked.

 ## Example
 When the program runs, the user shall see the following menu: